Pasadena Grandparents' Rights Lawyer

 How Can I Request Visitation with My Grandchild?

-In order to seek visitation rights, a grandparent can file a petition in court.
+To seek visitation rights, a grandparent may file a petition in court.
 If there is an existing case between your grandchild's parents, such as a divorce, child custody, or child support case, you can file your petition under it.
 Otherwise, your request will be filed as a new case.

 A judge will consider two primary factors in a request for visitation:

-- Whether or not a relationship previously existed between the grandparent and child, such that visitation is in the child's best interest.
+- The extent of the previous relationship between the grandparent and child, such that visitation is in the child's best interest.

 - The balance between fulfilling the child's best interests and upholding the parents' right to make decisions regarding their children.